2025-08-13

 Why Certum is changing Root CAs

-This change follows the decision of Mozilla Firefox and Google Chrome to remove trust in Root CA certificates older than 15 years (for TLS/SSL certificates) and 18 years (for S/MIME).
+This change follows the decision of Mozilla Firefox and Google Chrome to remove trust in Root CA certificates older than 15 years (for TLS/SSL certificates).
 The goal of this policy is to increase user security.

 Withdrawal of trust means that browsers such as Firefox and Chrome will remove trust for issuers – old Root Cas – so even though they will still be technically valid, they will no longer be trusted by newer browser versions.
-As a result, SSL and S/MIME certificates issued by Certum CA, Certum Trusted Network CA, and Certum Trusted Network CA 2 will no longer be recognized as secure.
+As a result, SSL certificates issued by Certum CA and Certum Trusted Network CA will no longer be recognized as secure.

 A detailed withdrawal schedule can be found at: